Lapin0t/phd-manuscript/main/02_games.typ

   both arguments (@lem-actrel-props).
 ]

+#remark[
+  In @lem-sbisim-props, a statement similar to the one concerned with the functorial re-indexing which we had in @lem-actrel-props is missing.
+It is simply because we have not yet defined the action of $itree.t_Sigma$ on morphisms, but we will prove it in due time.
+]

-This completes the basic theory of strong bisimulation: we have defined it and proved its most important properties in @lem-sbisim-props, namely that when
-$R^rel.r$ is well-behaved, not only it is an equivalence relation, but bisimulation proofs can work up-to reflexivity, symmetry and transitivity.
+This completes the basic theory of strong bisimilarity: we have defined it and proved its most important properties in @lem-sbisim-props, namely that when the relation on outputs is well-behaved, not only strong bisimilarity is an equivalence relation, but _every bisimulation candidate_ is an equivalence relation.
+As a consequence, during any tower induction proof, by definition featuring such a bisimulation candidate, one can use these properties.
+In a sense, strong bisimulation proofs can work up-to reflexivity, symmetry and transitivity.

-#tom[Le @lem-sbisim-props ne parle pas directement des bisims, il parle de
-$tower.t$.
-Est-ce que tu saurais rendre le lien plus clair à ce stade? ]
-#guil[+1]

 === Weak Bisimilarity